openshift/training/beta-4-setup.md

 OpenShift further.

 ### Run the Pod
-To create the pod from our JSON file, execute the following:
+As `joe`, to create the pod from our JSON file, execute the following:

     osc create -f hello-pod.json